avito-tech/avito-android/docs/content/Infrastructure.md

 ### CI integration tests against avito

-1. Run [Teamcity configuration](http://links.k.avito.ru/fastCheckIntegration).
+1. Run [Teamcity configuration (internal)](http://links.k.avito.ru/fastCheckIntegration).
 You can also change build branch if you need to test unmerged code.
 1. Pull request checks of avito would run against generated version of tools project.

 To re-check these changes locally you need to find android tools version in build parameters.
 Look for `integrationVersion`.\